 As shared in a previous article in January 2021, we organized a fruitful community meetup, in a virtual reconstruction of the vanished neighbourhood Vlooienburg in Amsterdam.
 The meetup’s goal was to collaboratively explore the potential of remote teaching using virtual reality and 3D reconstructions.
-This meetup could not have happened without the existing work of 4D Research Lab and full commitment of them, SURF and TU Delft to make 4D Research Lab’s models fully experienceable in virtual reality enabling visitors to wander through a life-size digital reconstruction of the Amsterdam neighbourhood Vlooienburg in the 17th century.
+This meetup could not have happened without the existing work of 4D Research Lab and full commitment of them, SURF and TU Delft to make 4D Research Lab’s models fully experienceable, enabling visitors to wander through a life-size 3D reconstruction in VR of the Amsterdam neighbourhood Vlooienburg in the 17th century.

 Tijm Lanjouw, Jitte Waagen, Paul Melis and Huu Dat Nguyen were so kind as to share some insights into the creation process, their motivations and future plans through a written interview.
 Enjoy their explanations and thoughts and don’t hesitate to get in touch with them or us at XR ERA to discuss ideas for collaboration.